redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/adapter/README.md

 ## ✨ General parameter disclaimer

+All choices take `caller : Party` as the first parameter.
+The caller is used as the `controller` for the choice.
+Authorization checks (e.g., verifying the caller is an updater) are performed inside the choice body where needed.
+See the [Caller Pattern](../README.md#caller-pattern) section for details.

 In the function parameters below, each `feedId` is a `RedStoneFeedId` (`[Int]`) — a list of ASCII character codes (e.g., `ETH = [69, 84, 72]`, `BTC = [66, 84, 67]`).